SEO negative attack? 12-step guide to help you reverse the damage.

 Pro-tip #6 – Automation: streamlining the disavow process

 Suppose someone uses a spam creation tool like GSA Ser to assault you with thousands of bad links.
 Of course, doing Disavow manually can be pretty painful.
 A better use of your time is going to be to create a Standard Operating Procedure for link removal.
-Once you get this systemized and super simple to follow, hire out a VA for a couple of hundred dollars to go and do it for you while you focus on continuing to grow your business and serve your customers.

 -Greg Elfrink, Content Manager – Empire Flippers